cheesi/high-performance-logging-dotnet/slides/slides.md

 ---

-# And a new extension method
+# Add a new extension method

 ```csharp
 public static void Information(